kaalam/document.source/jazz_reference/pages/customization/contributing_to_jazz.md

 The navtabs are part of Bootstrap, but this theme sets a cookie to remember the last tab's state.
 The js/customscripts.js file has a long chunk of JavaScript that sets the cookie.
 The JavaScript comes from [this StackOverflow thread](http://stackoverflow.com/questions/10523433/how-do-i-keep-the-current-tab-active-with-twitter-bootstrap-after-a-page-reload).

 By setting a cookie, if the user refreshes the page, the active tab is the tab the user last selected (rather than defaulting to the default active tab).

-## Functionality to implement

-One piece of functionality I'd like to implement is the ability to set site-wide nav tab options.
-For example, if the user always chooses PHP instead of Java in the code samples, it would be great to set this option site-wide by default.
-However, this functionality isn't yet coded.

 {% include links.html %}